12grs/Twitter-Clone/README.md

-# Django Twitter Clone by Shalini Kumari
+# Django Twitter Clone by Garvit Sarjare

 Fully functional Twitter clone made for web using Django.